keith-E/Porky/README.md

   * The most complex process was the machine learning portion by far.
   * Frustration was mostly observed while attempting to configure and train a model on TensorFlow and the Google Cloud Platform.
 This is most likely due to the guides I followed being outdated and using Linux as their platform.
 * Performance
-  * The object detection for the first iteration of the piggy model is not as accurate and performant as I would prefer.
+  * The object detection for the first iteration of the piggy model is not as accurate and fast as I would prefer.
 This is most likely due to the lack of diversity within the dataset.
 I'll need to be more observant about gathering/capturing more lighting situations and overall environments in the future.
   * The piggy detection model works best where more natural light is present.
   * The object detection in the current iteration is very rebound-y and which causes the motors (and therefore the whole bot) to become very jittery.